knative/docs/docs/install/yaml-install/eventing/install-eventing-with-yaml.md

 # Installing Knative Eventing using YAML files

-his topic describes how to install Knative Eventing by applying YAML files.
+This topic describes how to install Knative Eventing by applying YAML files.
 This installation requires the following prerequisites.

 - The [CLI Tools](../../../client/install-kn.md) are installed.
 - Sufficient hardware: